foxesknow/HackerStories/README.md

 It is assumed that it is reasonable to cache the Hacker News data locally for a period of time.
 If you do not want to cache the data locally then setting **Expiry** to "00:00:00" will disable caching the data.

 Calling the web service without a **count** will return an empty array.
 Instead of doing this we could default to a given number of stories so that something is always returned.

+If you ask for more stories than are available it will return all the stories, which will be less than what you requested.